jasonkylefrank/Front-end-Curriculum/Redux/Learn/Tips/README.md

 ### Thunk action guidance
 If you read the Redux docs that talk about asynchronouse actions, you would have run into the description of the Thunk middleware.
-It is what allows us to dispatch multiple actions from a single action creator.
+It is what allows us to *dispatch*  other actions from an action creator.

 As the documentation explains, the Thunk middleware knows that it needs to intercept this special action type because it is a *function*, rather than a plain object.
 Furthermore, when Thunk intercepts this function, it calls it, passing the `dispatcher` as the first argument, and optionally the `getState` method as the second argument to your function.